Install & setup LaminDB#

 Local storage + SQLite#

-If you are only interested in tracking files and their transformations, init your local SQLite instance via:
+If you are only interested in tracking artifacts and their transformations, init your local SQLite instance via:

 lamin init --storage ./mydata